-In the 22 countries with at least 10 TEF and partner beneficiaries reporting, the average reported annual profit was over 22X the average annual income per capita in that country, and ranged from 4 to 57 times the average annual income per capita across all countries.
-All of this suggests positive impacts on business development capacity for Programme participants.
+In the 22 countries with at least 10 TEF and partner beneficiaries reporting, the average reported annual profit was on average over 22X the average annual income per capita in that country and ranged from 4 to 57 times the average annual income per capita across countries.
+All of this suggests positive impacts on business development capacity for programme participants.

-At the time of applying to the TEF Programme
+At the time of applying to the TEF programme

-Of non-beneficiaries already owned a business

-Of TEF and partner beneficiaries
+74% of non-beneficiaries already owned a business vs. 60% of TEF and partner beneficiaries.

-In other words, those who did not yet own a business were more likely to be selected as beneficiaries for the Programme between 2015 and 2020.
-This is consistent with the TEF Entrepreneurship Programme's goals of encouraging new entrepreneurs and creating inclusive and democratized access to finance for emerging entrepreneurs.
+In other words, those who did not yet own a business were more likely to be selected as beneficiaries for the programme between 2015 and 2020.
+This is consistent with the TEF programme's goals of encouraging new entrepreneurs and creating inclusive and democratized access to finance for emerging entrepreneurs.

-Since completing the Programme-
+Since completing the programme

-84% of TEF and partner beneficiaries who did not yet own a business reported starting the business they pitched to TEF.
+84% of TEF and partner beneficiaries who did not yet own a business report starting the business they pitched to TEF.